 D – Not mention CBD in ads and landing pages at all.
 Purely generate the leads by talking about benefits and solutions.
 Automatically implement 1-to-1 communication through email or messenger

 Marketing automation can be a powerful approach to drive traffic and sales from your CBD store.
-Google, Bing, Facebook basically provide lead generation ads opportunities and directly integrate with your CRM platform.
+Google, Bing, and Facebook basically provide lead generation ads opportunities and directly integrate with your CRM platform.
 So you don’t need to really mention CBD in ads.
 Instead, you can communicate through email or messengers after the leads join in.

 - Some platforms allow running CBD ads